Meet Your Maker: Ola Englund of Solar Guitars

-Recently, we had an in depth look at Solar guitars (check it out here).
 This new brand of Metal-orientated guitars, designed by Ola, have taken the Djent world by storm, so much so that we often have trouble keeping them in stock!
 With a new delivery just freshly taken stock of in our stores, we thought it was high time we spoke to Solar main man Ola Englund himself about the finer details of his excellent guitar range.
 We fired off a few questions to Ola via email.
 Here’s what he sent us back!

 Guitarguitar: So, Ola, Solar guitars are now just over two years old.
 How has the whole business been in relation to your initial expectations?

 Ola Englund: At the beginning I was so unsure if I was doing the right thing or not.
 I mean who the hell would buy a guitar that I’ve designed myself under my own name?
 So, at first, I wasn’t really sure if I’d made the right move or not.
 But it became clear very quick that we’re gonna do fine.
 But I never take anything for granted, one step at a time.

 GG: You started Solar guitars in order to address a need in the market: a line of guitars with premium-grade features at reasonable prices.
 What, in your eyes, was missing from the mid-price sector in terms of new guitars?

 OE: I think there are a lot of great brands out there, but no-one was entirely focused on the metal player, you always see features and looks all over the place with all brands.
 Like they want to cater to all type of players; rock, pop, metal, jazz etc, and while that is fine, I feel that there is still a lot more to offer to the metal guy.
 And we have a clear focus on what we want to do and feature for our metal players.